AngelMond/Work-Day-Scheduler/README.md

 # Challenges

-* I had a little troubles with the local storage in order to save the users event properly and that was a good challenge because now I can understand how the local storage works and how I can use it propperly.
+* I had a little troubles with the local storage in order to save the users event properly, that was a good challenge because now I have a better understanding of how the local storage works, how to use the localstorage methods set and get item and how I can use it propperly.

 # HOW IT WORKS

-* The user just need to click on "Schedule your Event" and type event and to save that event just need to click on the save image.
+* The user just need to click on "Schedule your Event" in order to type an event, and to save that event, just need to click on the save image.

-# SCREENSHOTS
+# SCREENSHOT OF THE LIVE WEB
 ![Screenshot of the web](assets/screenshots/screenshot.jpg)